flokinagee/terraform-multi-account-parallel-deployment/README.md

 }

-### 4) Refer the parallel_deployment.
+### 4) Refer the parallel_deployment direcoty in the root.
 Created "env.json" to distinguish the environment.
 So the resoruce can be created specific to the environment.

-Under
+NagarajansMBP2:terraform-multi-account-parallel-deployment nagarajan$ cd parallel_deployment/

+NagarajansMBP2:parallel_deployment nagarajan$ cat env.json

 {